The build vs. buy decision is about to get a third option — and it's coming faster than most software buyers realize.

 Today, most non-technical companies engage a managed service provider (MSP) for their IT infrastructure.
 That’s the firm that sets up your Wi-Fi, maintains your email, manages your basic network services.
 It’s a well-established model.

 Now extend that model to software.
-What if a provider, whether an MSP or a new category of firm entirely, could deliver custom software on demand and maintain it for you?
-Not software as a service in the traditional SaaS sense, where you're one of thousands of tenants using the same product.
+What if a provider could deliver custom software on demand and maintain it for you?
+Not software as a service in the traditional SaaS sense, where you’re one of thousands of tenants using the same product.
 More like instantaneous, real-time, bespoke software built for your specific needs, with a user base of one.

 We’re not there yet.
 But the building blocks are falling into place.
 Throwaway software proves that code can be generated on demand.
 Dark factories prove that the full build-test-deploy cycle can be automated.
 Combine those two capabilities with a service layer, and you get something that looks a lot like software-as-a-managed-service.